scottclay/MLLytics/README.md

 * Comment all functions and classes
 * Add type hinting to all functions and classes (https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html)
 * Example guides for each function in jupyter notebooks
-* MultiClassMetrics should inherit from ClassMetrics
+* ~MultiClassMetrics should inherit from ClassMetrics~
+* REGRESSION

 ### Cosmetic
 * Fix size of confusion matrix
 * Check works with matplotlib 3
 * Tidy up legends and annotation text on plots
 * Joy plots